 Maryland Sports Betting Laws

 Maryland sports betting laws are technically nonexistent, but state legislators are looking to make this change.
 If you explore the Maryland Code as it currently stands, there is no mention of betting on sporting events.
-Up until this point, the state has taken a backseat to sports betting legislation, allowing the federal government to take control.
-However, with the New Jersey sports betting case currently awaiting review by the U.S. Supreme Court, MD lawmakers are taking a more proactive approach.
+Up until this point, the state had taken a backseat to sports betting legislation, allowing the federal government to take control.
+Now that PASPA is overturned, Michigan will have to continue discussing the possibility.

 Federal Laws That Impact Maryland Sports Betting